lennyleadership/zhichang/content/docs/02 Working Situations/04 AECL/04_challenging_two_way_communication.md

 ---

-keywords: turn challenging two-way communication into engaged communication.
+keywords: listen and take feedback, turn challenging two-way communication into engaged communication.

+Address emotion first.
+How do you feel?

+Situation: GC/MS training.

-pause, cooled down and returned.
+Attitude: pause, cooled down and returned.
+Be assertive